Dead List: The Elderly in Horror Movies

 There may not be a bigger draw in horror movies than Jamie Lee Curtis, still going strong at 63 years.

 It’s hard enough being an older actor in the movies.
-In horror movies, it can be exponentially harder to make an impact, but there is a new and growing trend to feature older performers in horror movies.
+In horror movies, it can be exponentially more complicated to make an impact.
+However, a new and growing trend is emerging to feature older performers in these films.
 Is it a change in the movie culture?
 Is the audience growing older?
-The truth is probably that Horror films are casting a wider demographic net than ever, and Hollywood may now recognize that audiences who grew up as teens loving their ’70s cult films and ’80s slasher flicks are now in their 50s and 60s… and we still love our horror!
+The truth is that Horror films are casting a wider demographic net than ever.
+Hollywood may now recognize that audiences who grew up loving their ’70s cult films and ’80s slasher flicks are now in their 50s and 60s.
+Guess what?
+We still love our horror!
+Old folks unite!

-Horror movies are traditionally the vehicle for being pitched at young audiences, and performed by young actors, with young protagonists.
-However, there have been a few notable films that cast the elderly as the central protagonists in a horror story.
+Horror movies are traditionally the vehicle for being pitched at young audiences, often featuring young actors and protagonists.
+However, recently there have been a few notable films that feature the elderly as the central protagonists in horror stories.
 And why shouldn’t they?
-The mortality bell rings more closely for the senior set and the fear of death that much closer.
+The mortality bell rings more closely for the senior set, and the fear of death is that much closer.
 As a now middle-aged man, I get it.

-And, it has to be recognized that sometimes the young often fear the elderly.
-They don’t understand the plights of the elderly.
+And it must be acknowledged that sometimes the young often fear the elderly.
+They don’t understand the plight of the elderly.
 The creepy old dude stereotype.
 The addled eccentric.
-It is the perception province of witches, gypsies, and hags (sometimes all three ideas combined together) that has brought to light the prejudices that get foisted on elderly women in particular.
-If fairy tales are a good indicator, it is safe to say these fears have been around for a great many generations.
+It is the perception province of witches, gypsies, and hags (sometimes all three ideas combined) that has brought to light the prejudices that get foisted on elderly women in particular.
+If fairy tales are a reliable indicator, it is safe to say that these fears have been around for many generations.

-What’s more, the elderly have every right to be frightened about the young.
-The elderly can be overpowered, and become confined to conditions, not of their choosing, sometimes abandoned by those they love.
+Moreover, the elderly have every right to be wary of the young.
+The elderly can be overpowered and become confined to conditions, not of their choosing, sometimes abandoned by those they love.
 The horror of being neglected and forgotten is powerful.
-It is also rare that the final survivor of a group to be an elderly person.
+It is also rare for the final survivor of a group to be an elderly person.
 If you came up with a roster: The jock, the cheerleader, the virgin, the nerd, the black guy, the girl in the wheelchair, and the old dude… who makes it out at the end?
 We’ve seen this before.
-But, it’s not always the case.
+But it’s not always the case.

-I was inspired to create this dead list upon Mike’s review of Bingo Hell, but there have been a number of recent horror films that feature older actors in roles typically reserved for the twenty-something set.
-Now, for the purpose of this dead list, I am considering the age break off to be roughly retirement age… 65 give or take a few years.
-So whether it’s the actors hitting that ripe old age, or the characters clearly conveying senior maturity, that’s the litmus test for inclusion here.
+I was inspired to create this dead list upon Mike’s review of Bingo Hell.
+However, there have been several recent horror films that feature older actors in roles typically reserved for the twenty-something set.
+Now, for this dead list, I consider the age break-off to be roughly retirement age, around 65.
+So, whether it’s the actors hitting that ripe old age or the characters conveying senior maturity, that’s the litmus test for inclusion here.

 In a couple of cases, it’s about the theme of age, even if the actors are still young, and have been aged up for the role.
 The Dead List doesn’t always reflect current thoughts of the aged in horror, but it makes for an interesting timeline in how horror movies integrate the elderly into their stories.